saneeaman9/pes_asic_class/README.md

   <summary>Day 1 : Introduction to Verilog RTL design and Synthesis
 </summary>

-  ## Loading and verifying functionality of a design.
+  ## Task 1 : Loading and verifying functionality of a design.

   * After installation of tools run these commands to verify a design.